anfelipecb/anfelipecb/README.md

 ## Hi there!

 I am a master's student in Computational Analysis and Public Policy at [University of Chicago](https://capp.uchicago.edu/) (graduating May 2026), with a strong interest in applying AI, spatial data, and machine learning to solve pressing social and policy challenges.
+Here is my personal webpage: 🌐 [anfelipecb.github.io](https://anfelipecb.github.io/)

 🔭 What I’m Working On